MoRazmi/A-Star-Search/README.md

 graphsearch_main.py - This file is the main file that runs the A* search algorithm.
 It creates a graph, adds nodes and edges to it, reads nodes and edges from csv files, and finds the shortest path between two nodes.

-Installation
-To run this software, you need to have Python 3 installed on your machine.
-You can download it from the official website: https://www.python.org/downloads/